Astra Lost in Space: Reception

 The manga was ranked fifth at the third Next Manga Awards in 2017 in the web category, it was also ranked third in the 2019 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook, and won the twelfth Manga Taishō Awards.
 It was also nominated for the 23rd Tezuka Osamu Cultural Prize.
 The anime adaptation won "Best Media" at the 51st Seiun Award during the 59th Nihon SF Taikai.

-Michele Liu, writing for Anime News Network, said that the series is "unique" because Luca is a main character who is born intersex rather than "altered by sci-fi space diseases or external influence," with Liu also describing Luca as bisexual.
+Michele Liu, writing for Anime News Network, said that the anime series is "unique" because Luca is a main character who is born intersex rather than "altered by sci-fi space diseases or external influence," with Liu also describing Luca as bisexual.

+The series' entry in The Encyclopedia of Science Fiction called it "is a rousing, absorbing Anime, rich in core sf tropes", although it observed that in "terms of characterization, the show relies on somewhat Clichéd gender roles and personalities".